Product x Research Collaboration Report | User Interviews

 The Product x Research Collaboration Report

-Interviews with 150 Product professionals reveal the highs and lows of collaborating with their Research colleagues.
+Interviews with 150 Product professionals reveal the highs and lows of collaborating with researchers, and the steps needed to improve it.

 author photo for Ben W